-the reduced form estimations.
+The current study exploits the ARMAX structure to address the potential problem of misspecifying the reduced form equation with respect to both the level of rates and the influence of the US term structure.
+Specifically, US term structure variables are included as exogenous variables in the reduced form estimations.
 To account for the level of interest rates, contemporaneous and lagged realizations of the Canadian TBill rate are also included as exogenous variables.
 This specification does not imply that the bond market and the TBill market are independent but, rather, that bond rates are recursively determined after the TBill yields.
+(This approach to short rate/long rate interaction is supported in a number of theoretical studies, e.g., McCafferty (1986)).
 In other words, bond market variables will, in general, be correlated with the TBill rate but the causality is assumed to run from the TBill market to the bond market so that the bond market can treat TBill yields as exogenous.
-This implies that TBill rates act as an 'anchor' for the term structure, determining the yield curve's location at any point in time.
+This implies that TBill rates act as an "anchor" for the term structure, determining the yield curve's location at any point in time.
 As a result, the lag structure for TBills is restricted to be of the same order as that for Government of Canada bond yields.
-By introducing information about both the level of domestic interest rates and the shape of the foreign, US yield curve, the reduced form estimates of the Government of Canada yield curve's shape should be more efficient.
+By introducing information about both the level of domestic interest rates and the shape of the foreign, U.S. yield curve, the reduced form estimates of the Government of Canada yield curve's shape should be more efficient.

-In examining variations in the term structure over a times series (1972-84), this study differs from many of the previous studies of supply effects which have concentrated on major debt management events (e.g. the Canadian Conversion Loan (1958), Operation Twist in the US, or the Stock Conversion Loan (1932) in the UK).
 This raises the issue of debt stock variability.
 If there is little variability in the debt stock over time then statistical inference is complicated by the multicollinearity of the debt variables and the constant.
-Relative to the US data, one advantage of Canadian data is the greater amount of variation in the debt programme over time.
-In the current sample, average maturity of Government of Canada domestic marketable debt outstanding (including TBills) decreased from four years six months in 1972, to a low of three years nine months in 1975, increasing from there to seven years two months in 1979 finally ending up at five years seven months in 1984.
-Over the same period in the US, the average maturity of outstanding marketable Treasury debt went from three years three months in 1972 to a low of two years seven months in 1976, then rising slowly to reach a high of four years six months at the end of 1984.
+Relative to the US data, one advantage of Canadian data is the greater amount of variation in the debt program over time.
+In the current sample, average maturity of Government of Canada domestic marketable debt outstanding (including TBills) increased from four years six months in 1972, to a low of three years nine months in 1975, increasing from there to seven years two months in 1979 finally ending up at five years seven months in 1984.
+Over the same period in the US, the average maturity of outstanding marketable Treasury debt went from three years, three months in 1972 to a low of two years seven months in 1976 then rising slowly to reach a high of four years, six months at the end of 1984.

 A number of possible factors contributed to the variation in the maturity composition of Government of Canada marketable bonds over the period.
-For example, a portion of the variation in the maturity composition was a result of changes in the market's demand for bonds in the various maturity categories, i.e. due to 'tailoring' of maturities to meet the demands of the market.
-Tailoring was due to technical features of the 'final allotment' method used to market domestic Government of Canada bonds.
-Specifically, in a typical primary distribution a given bond issue would feature a stated total amount to be issued and a number of available bond maturities (or 'tranches').
-Subject to some restrictions, securities dealers would be able to drawdown in any of the available bond maturities the amount of the issue they have been allocated - typical bond offerings included a short bond (two to four years), a medium term bond (five to seven years) and a long bond (twenty plus years).
-Restrictions were placed on the percentage of their allotment that dealers could drawdown in the long bond tranche.
-Early in the period when debt managers were attempting to develop the long end of the market, these restrictions were in the 40-50% range.
+For example, a portion of the variation in the maturity composition was a result of changes in the market's demand for bonds in the various maturity categories, i.e., due to "tailoring" of maturities to meet the demands of the market.
+Tailoring was due to technical features of the "primary distribution" method used to market domestic Government of Canada bonds.
+Restrictions were placed on the percentage of their allotment that dealers could drawdown.
+Early in the period when debt managers were attempting to develop the long end of the market, restrictions were in the 40-50% range.
 However, later in the period when rates were historically high and were generally expected to fall, long bonds restrictions were tightened to the 15-25% range.